 I can’t wait to dive into all of the juicy strategies I’ve learned over the years and that I continue to learn in my blogging business; but for this trailer episode, I’d just like to share my personal journey into blogging so you can know a bit more about who is speaking to you.

->

-> I also want to chat a bit more about monetization, so stick around for the whole episode because we’ll be diving a bit deeper into the money aspect of things.
+I also want to chat a bit more about blogger mindset as well as monetization, so stick around for the whole episode because we’ll be diving a bit deeper into the money aspect of things.

->

-> So I’m Jessie, I own the blogs Jessie on a Journey and Epicure & Culture, and people often ask me:
+So I’m Jessie, I own the blogs Jessie on a Journey and Epicure & Culture, and people often ask me:

 How did you get into travel blogging?
 Did you always want to be a blogger?